Z0-K/CodeVault/README.md

 **CodeVault** CLI snippet manager written in C++.

-A terminal-based application where users can add, save, load and search from code snippets.
+A terminal-based application where users can add, save, load, search and delete from code snippets.
 It is as mini Github Gist, but offline and local.

 ## Features